Chaos81/nhl94-patches/94_fight/notes/Sprites.md

 NHL94:

-GetHot accesses another ROM location for SprStrHot X and Y.
+GetHot looks at another ROM location for SprStrHot X and Y.
-Hotlist table - $A44C8 - $A4B53 ? ($68C long?)
+Hotlist table - $A44C8 - $A4B54 ($68C long)
 Pointer is SortCord frame * 2
 Y Hot Spot byte is (Hotlist + frame*2 + 1)
 X Hot spot byte is (Hotlist + frame*2)